-7.1 Ambient Monitoring
+7.1 Ambient Component

-An ambient monitoring program is necessary to assess water quality throughout Marina del Rey Harbor and to assess fish tissue quality in the harbor's back basins.
-Data on background water quality for metals and organics will help refine the numeric targets and waste load allocations and assist in the effective placement of BMPs.
+A monitoring program is necessary to assess water quality throughout Marina del Rey Harbor and to assess fish tissue and sediment quality in the harbor's back basins.
+Data on background water quality for copper will help refine the numeric targets and waste load allocations and assist in the effective placement of BMPs.
 In addition, fish tissue data is required in Marina del Rey's back basins to confirm continued impairment.

-Water quality samples shall be collected monthly and analyzed for chlordane and total PCBs at detection limits that are at or below the minimum levels until the TMDL is reconsidered in the sixth year.
+Water quality samples shall be collected monthly from the back basins and analyzed for chlordane and total PCBs at detection limits that are at or below the minimum levels until the TMDL is reconsidered in the sixth year.
 The minimum levels are those published by the State Water Resources Control Board in Appendix 4 of the Policy for the Implementation of Toxic Standards for Inland Surface Water, Enclosed Bays, and Estuaries of California, March 2, 2000.
 Special emphasis should be placed on achieving detection limits that will allow evaluation relative to the CTR standards.
 If these can not be achieved with conventional techniques, then a special study should be proposed to evaluate concentrations of organics.

-Water quality samples shall also be collected monthly and analyzed for total and dissolved copper, lead, and zinc until the TMDL is reconsidered in the sixth year.
+Water quality samples shall also be collected monthly from the back basins and analyzed for total recoverable and dissolved copper, lead, and zinc until the TMDL is reconsidered in the sixth year.
+For total recoverable and dissolved copper analyses, monthly samples will be collected throughout the harbor.
 For metals water column analysis, methods that allow for (1) the removal of salt matrix to reduce interference and avoid inaccurate results prior to the analysis; and (2) the use of trace metal clean sampling techniques, should be applied.
 Examples of such methods include EPA Method 1669 for sample collection and handling, and EPA Method 1640 for sample preparation and analysis.

-Storm water monitoring shall be conducted for total and dissolved metals (copper, lead, and zinc) and organics (chlordane and total PCBs) to provide assessment of water quality during wet-weather conditions and loading estimates from the watershed to the harbor.
+Storm water monitoring shall be conducted for total recoverable and dissolved metals (copper, lead, and zinc) and organics (chlordane and total PCBs) to provide assessment of water quality during wet-weather conditions and loading estimates from the watershed to the harbor.
 Special emphasis should be placed on achieving lower detection limits for organochlorine compounds.